Zofia Poznańska: Life

 Zofia Poznańska was born in Łódź, Congress Poland, Russian Empire, into the prosperous Jewish family of Mosze Poznański and Hana Poznańska, née Basz.
 She later grew up in Kalisz, after Poland regained its independence in 1918.
-As a youth she was a member of the left-wing Hashomer Hatzair Socialist-Zionist secular Jewish youth movement.
+As a youth she was a member of Hashomer Hatzair, a secular Labor Zionist youth movement.
 In 1925, when she was 19, Poznańska emigrated to Palestine to live and work at the Mishmar HaEmek kibbutz, laying gravel to create roads.
-After becoming disillusioned with the kibbutz and struggling to reconcile her Socialist-Zionist politics with the displacement of Arab farmers, whose land was being purchased, Poznańska moved to Tel Aviv.
+After becoming disillusioned with the kibbutz and struggling to reconcile her Labor Zionist politics with the displacement of Arab farmers, whose land was being purchased, Poznańska moved to Tel Aviv.
 There she met Leopold Trepper and joined his Communist cell, the Ihud movement.
 In 1927 Poznańska joined the Palestine Communist Party.

 She returned to Poland on learning that her sister had fallen seriously ill.
-When she returned to Israel, she found that the Ihud had been suppressed by the British authorities, and she eventually moved to Paris, where she was also active in the communist movement.
+When she returned to Palestine, she found that the Ihud had been suppressed by the British authorities, and she eventually moved to Paris, where she was also active in the communist movement.
 After French police began to put pressure on communists, she moved to Brussels.

 She was the cipher expert in a spy cell run by Trepper under a false Belgian identity as "Anna Verlinden".
 In October 1941 Poznańska was sent to Brussels to be a cipher clerk to Soviet GRU intelligence agent and radio operator Mikhail Makarov.
 Poznańska lived with housewife and courier Rita Arnould at 101 Rue des Atrébates, in Etterbeek, Brussels.